RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 374.43-alpha (xx-xxx-2014)
+   - NEW: User-configurable refresh period to trigger a DDNS update after a certain number of days.
    - CHANGED: dnsmasq option 252 now defaults to an empty string, to silence broken clients such as Win7.
               Important: if you were previously using a customized